Linode Library Home

 mkdir docs public_html

-Your users should now be able to log into their accounts via SFTP and transfer files to and from the directories located beneath their home directories, but they shouldn't be able to see the rest of the server's filesystem.
+Your users should now be able to log into their accounts via SFTP and transfer files to and from their assigned subdirectories, but they shouldn’t be able to see the rest of your Linode’s filesystem.

 More Information